 TaxOps is experienced with every aspect of ASC 740, including:

-TaxOps Fundamental Series walks readers through the practical application of ASC 740 for preparing an income tax analysis.
-Everything from basic terms and definitions through calculating uncertain income tax positions is covered in the 10-part series.
-Sign-up to receive the downloadable ASC 740 white paper to receive the ASC 740 Fundamentals Series.
+Download A Closer Look at ASC 740: Accounting for Income Taxes above and also receive the TaxOps Fundamental Series to walk you through the practical application of ASC 740 for preparing an income tax analysis.
+Everything from basic terms and definitions through calculating uncertain income tax positions is covered in this 10-part series so download the white paper now.

 Beginning January 1, 2010, certain corporate taxpayers are required to file Schedule UTP to report uncertain tax positions with the Form 1120.
 Completion instructions and other information related to the filing of Schedule UTP can be found at the UTP web page at Schedule UTP.